FreeON/spammpack/README.markdown

 where the `FCompiler` can be the name of the compiler executable with or without an absolute path.

+# Emacs suggested settings

+For emacs users we have a suggested set of settings we use.
+Have a look at `spammpack/emacs-settings`.
+This file can simply be copy and pasted into an existing `~/.emacs` configuration file.

 # Further Information

 For more information, see the doxygen documentation for details, or